Objects

 Priscilla Kennedy & Ernst Wagner

-Studio of Priscilla Kennedy in Kumasi, Ghana, November 2021, digital photomontage
+Studio of Priscilla Kennedy at KNUST in Kumasi, Ghana in November 2021.
+Digital photomontage.
+(Courtesy the artist)

 Connecting dots